shimaamohyi/illustrator-character-design/README.md

 - `Charcter.pdf` → Source file (Adobe Illustrator)
 - `Charcter.svg` → High-quality vector image
-- `preview.jpg` → Visual preview of the final design

 ## Notes

 This project was part of a personal creative exploration using Illustrator.